-Introduction to our school
+Introduction to our Supplementary School

-2005-2016, Our School was totally relying on volunteers to run from administration work to cleaning; 2017 we started to employ part time staff to run our administration work.
-We have to work extremely hard to build up our reputation of our supplementary school for children and encourage Chinese parents to keep up with ESOL English and Adult Education Training program.
+2005-2016, Our School relied on volunteers to run from administration work to cleaning; in 2017, we started to employ part-time staff to run our administration work.
+We must work extremely hard to build up the reputation of our supplementary school for children and encourage Chinese parents to keep up with ESOL English and Adult Education Training program.

 “We feel very proud of our parents, children and volunteers for their achievements; especially some parents that have studied and learnt side-by-side with their children.
 We have managed to establish our adult education with WEA, let parents and teachers set good model for the children.“ Jenny Wong

 “Chinese culture places a high value on Academics and passing exams, we are therefore committed to high standards and remaining a registered examination centre for GCSE’s.
 95% of our pupils sitting GCSE’s gain an A* grade.”
 Linda Chan

 Our School had further expanded our activities and workshops for our children.
 In partnership with a wide range of NGOs, government and media organisations this has enabled our school to expand our activities and networks with the wider community in Manchester.
 In 2019 Manchester’s Children hospital invited our children to run Chinese New Year Events.
 With opportunities in arts and craft, dance and cultural workshops our school has a wide range of extra curriculum to appeal to all children from different backgrounds and create an enjoyable and creative learning experience.